This document explains some of the basic concepts you may encounter while using TRTC services.

 UserID (user ID) uniquely identifies a user in a TRTC application.

 UserIDis a mapping of the user accounts of your project in Tencent Cloud.
-Normally, you can use user names as
+Normally, you can use a username as

 UserIDshould preferably be 32 bytes or shorter.
-It can contain digits, letters (case sensitive), and underscores, but must not include only digits.
+It can contain digits, underscores, and letters (case sensitive).

 A room is a space where users can receive each other’s audio and video data in real time.